wenhao-gao/SynNet/README.md

 conda env export > path/to/env.yml
 ```

-Before running any SynNet code, activate the environment and update the Python path so that the scripts can find the right files.
+Before running any SynNet code, activate the environment and install the package in development mode.
+This ensures the scripts can find the right files.
 You can do this by typing:

 ```
 source activate synthenv
-export PYTHONPATH=`pwd`:$PYTHONPATH
+python setup.py install
 ```

 ### Unit tests